SummaryRead the full fact sheet

-There is no ‘best’ drug treatment for Parkinson’s.
+There is no ‘best’ medication treatment for Parkinson’s.
 Each person has different symptoms, disease progression, lifestyle and physical tolerances.
 All of these factors will affect the timing, type, dose and combinations of medication.

-It is very important to take your medication promptly at the recommended time every day, whether you are at home, at work, in hospital or in a nursing home.
-Taking medications late can severely hamper the movements of a person with Parkinson’s.
+Make sure you take your medication promptly at the recommended time every day, whether you are at home, at work, in hospital or in a nursing home.
+Taking medications late can severely hamper the movements of a person with Parkinson’s disease.

-Medication will help to alleviate symptoms, but will not alter the progression of the symptoms over time.
-Over time, you may experience problems with your medication wearing off and may need to try different medication regimes to get the most benefit.
+Medication will help to alleviate symptoms but will not alter the progression of the symptoms over time.
+Over time your medication may become less effective and your neurologist will need to try different medication options to get the most benefit.

 Surgery for people with Parkinson’s disease

-Neurosurgery (brain surgery) is an option to treat Parkinson’s symptoms, but it is not suitable for everyone.
-There are strict criteria and guidelines on who can be a candidate for surgery and this is something that only your doctor and you can decide.
+surgery is an option to treat Parkinson’s disease symptoms, but it is not suitable for everyone.
+There are strict criteria and guidelines on who can be a candidate for surgery, and this is something that only your doctor and you can decide.
 Surgery may be considered early or late in the progression of Parkinson’s.

-Thalamotomy and pallidotomy are operations where the surgeon makes a lesion (cut) on part of the brain to alleviate some forms of tremor or unusual movement, but they are rarely performed now.
+Thalamotomy and pallidotomy are operations where the surgeon makes an incision (cut) on part of the brain.
+These surgeries aim to alleviate some forms of tremor or unusual movement, but they are rarely performed now.

 Support for people with Parkinson’s disease

 There are a limited number of multidisciplinary teams in Victoria that specialise in Parkinson’s disease management.
 But generalist teams are becoming more aware of how to help people with Parkinson’s disease.

 Exercise and Parkinson’s disease

 Evidence suggests that regular exercise can improve some symptoms of Parkinson’s disease and improve your quality of life.
-You should consult closely with your doctor, physiotherapist or healthcare professional when devising your own exercise program.
+Consult closely with your doctor, physiotherapist or healthcare professional when devising your own exercise program.